 21. Use encrypted communications between clients and servers through properly configured SSL.

 While this list can go on, the above are some checks that are essential.
 It might be a challenge fixing everything at once, but you should keep revisiting this list till you've checked each one off.
+The above checklist is curated specially for android applications and you can find a similar checklist for iOS applications here.

 Security testing tools, like Appknox, can be very helpful as a good starting point.
 Even the automated test can give you a quick glimpse of where you stand in terms of security.
 You can get access to a prioritized list of issues to look at, something that is essential for your business currently.